-Describe in detail, in response to case studies, the different ways people in particular circumstances need to make changes to improve their reproductive health Correctly identify and describe the order of the CPR steps.
-Identify what a defibrillator is and how to use one. our f to m after • Desc we c and ntify how we can help friends and ourselves nend a broken heart r a break-up. cribe different ways can help ourselves others to improve moods in a healthy when we feel a little • would not want future employers to see and describe what the digital footprint of celebrities has revealed about them, even when deleted.
+• Describe in detail, in response to case studies, the different ways people in particular circumstances need to make changes to improve their reproductive health Correctly identify and describe the order of the CPR steps.
+Identify what a defibrillator is and how to use one. identify how we can help our friends and ourselves to mend a broken heart after a break-up.
+Describe different ways we can help ourselves and others to improve our moods in a healthy way when we feel a little low. would not want future employers to see and describe what the digital footprint of celebrities has revealed about them, even when deleted.
 Describe the best ways to avoid and manage a variety of risky situations that could endanger our personal safety. • wing groups are and what they stand for.
 Describe the differences between the dark web and the visible web and how criminal activity is detected online.
-Identify different types of cybercrime scams and how you can identify phishing and other scam emails. -- --- --- -- --- --- --- -- -- --
+Identify different types of cybercrime scams and how you can identify phishing and other scam emails. --- -- -- -- --- --- -- -- --